dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

 A Rect value that stores the crop region.
-If the `DCEFrame` image is not cropped, the value will be null.
+If the image is not cropped, the value will be null.

 ## getOrientation

-Set the orientation of the `DCEFrame` image.
+Set the orientation of the image.

 ```java
 int getOrientation()